jfpelland/CanWeatherPlugin/Readme.md

 libcurl and pugixml should be installed via vcpkg. vcpkg can be installed by following the instructions found in this webpage: https://vcpkg.io/en/getting-started.html

-Once vcpkg is installed, run the following commands:
+Once vcpkg is installed, run the following command:
 ```
 vcpkg.exe install curl:x64-windows-static-md curl:x86-windows-static-md pugixml:x64-windows-static-md pugixml:x86-windows-static-md
 ```